kuroko-lang/kuroko/README.md

 If your new instances of your class will be created by user code, you can provide an `__init__` method, or any of the other special methods described in the Examples above.

-When you've finished attaching all of the relevant methods to your class, be sure to call `krk_finalizeClass`, which creates shortcuts within your class's struct representation that allow the VM to find special functions quickly:
+When you've finished attaching all of the relevant methods to your class, be sure to call `krk_finalizeClass`, which creates shortcuts within your class's `struct` representation that allow the VM to find special functions quickly:

 ```c
 krk_finalizeClass(myNewClass)
 ```

-Specifically, this will search through the class's method table to find implementtations for functions like `__repr__` and `__init__`.
+Specifically, this will search through the class's method table to find implementations for functions like `__repr__` and `__init__`.
 This step is required for these functions to work as expected as the VM will not look them up by name.